Benjamin-Stefan/job-fire/packages/adapter-redis/README.md

 # Job-Fire Redis

-A Redis adapter for the [Job-Fire](https://github.com/benjamin-stefan/job-fire) scheduler, enabling job execution history and statistics storage in Redis.
+A Redis adapter for the [Job-Fire](https://github.com/benjamin-stefan/job-fire) scheduler, enabling storage of job execution history and statistics.

 ## Installation